Permissionless-Software-Foundation/minimal-slp-wallet/README.md

 - Burn tokens
 - Price BCH in USD
 - Send messages on the blockchain via OP_RETURN data
+- Verify that a UTXO is unspent

-It is 'token aware' and can work with all SLP tokens.
-It can interface with Web 2 infrastructure like [FullStack.cash](https://fullstack.cash) or with the [PSF Web 3 infrastructure](https://psfoundation.cash/blog/realizing-the-web-3-cash-stack) via the [bch-consumer library](https://www.npmjs.com/package/bch-consumer).
+It is 'token aware' and can work with all SLP tokens, including NFTs.
+It can interface with Web 2 infrastructure like [FullStack.cash](https://fullstack.cash) or with the [Cash Stack Web 3 infrastructure](https://cashstack.info) via the [bch-consumer library](https://www.npmjs.com/package/bch-consumer).

 This target consumers for this library is:

-- [gatsby-theme-bch-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-theme-bch-wallet) Gatsby web wallet theme.
+- [bch-wallet-web3-android](https://permissionless-software-foundation.github.io/bch-wallet-web3-android/) Bitcoin Cash wallet app that runs on Web and Android.
 - [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet) command line wallet.

 The default derivation path for the wallet keypair is `m/44'/245'/0'/0/0`.
 This is the BIP44 standard for SLP token-aware BCH wallets.